 That pretty much summed up my feelings about how I became alienated in my own hometown.
 When I left Quincy to join the army after high school there was only the slightest hints of the coming suburban sprawl.
 Hell, back then the only thing that could be said to connect Quincy to Columbia, besides the highways, was the weirdly fast growing kudzu vine.
 When I returned home in 1996 Quincy had all but changed into its current form.

 That being said, my first destination the morning after my brush with the Twilight Zone was the Pancake Palace.
-I arrived a little after six o'clock and took a seat at the counter still figuring out how I was going to square away all the details of me leaving town.
+I arrived a little before six o'clock and took a seat at the counter still figuring out how I was going to square away all the details of me leaving town.
 Quitting my job would be easy, I did want to make a bit of a memorable splash walking out along with helping one of my few friends.
 Then there were the arrangements to be made with my lawyer.
 We weren't friends by any means, but given the retainer I was about to lay on him to keep my affairs in order the man should be more than willing to kiss my pale, hairy ass.
 Then there was the situation with my two sons, my failures and circumstances had pulled apart our relationships but I was determined to say goodbye properly.